svaksha/aksh/Agam/2015-10-26-svaksha-conquaire.md

 ###### NOTES
 + _Pros_:
-   * A Python framework reduces the dependency hell between various scientific libs when researchers also use Python for their analyical work, thereby reducing devops infrastructure maintenance.
+   * A Python framework reduces the dependency hell between various scientific libs when researchers also use Python for their analyical work, thereby reducing the devops infrastructure maintenance.
    * The scientific library ecosystem has excellent support for [Astronomy & GIS](https://github.com/svaksha/pythonidae/blob/master/Earth-Science.md), [Biology](https://github.com/svaksha/pythonidae/blob/master/Biology.md), [Chemistry](https://github.com/svaksha/pythonidae/blob/master/Chemistry.md), [Physics](https://github.com/svaksha/pythonidae/blob/master/Physics.md), [Math](https://github.com/svaksha/pythonidae/blob/master/Mathematics.md), [Statistics](https://github.com/svaksha/pythonidae/blob/master/Statistics.md), and other scientific disciplines.
 + _Cons_:
-   * The packaging ecosystem can be hard for a newbie to navigate.
+   * The Linux packaging ecosystem can be hard for a newbie to navigate.
 Hence, the service adoption can be increased by automating simple tasks and providing this information to all the researchers.